torvalds/linux/Documentation/core-api/pin_user_pages.rst

     /proc/vmstat/nr_foll_pin_requested

 Those are both going to show zero, unless CONFIG_DEBUG_VM is set.
-This is because there is a noticeable performance drop in put_user_page(), when they are activated.
+This is because there is a noticeable performance drop in unpin_user_page(), when they are activated.

 References